-I'm also curious, finally, about the relationship this brings up between character and action.
-I think where this becomes interesting from a psychological perspective, is when our motivations are complex and not obvious.
-For instance, when someone acts selfishly, we tend to assume that they are self-centered or only care about themselves.
-But perhaps that person was brought up with a strong sense of community and learned to make selfish choices because it was necessary as a way of asserting oneself in that environment.
-Similarly, when someone acts considerately, we tend to think of them as particularly empathetic or caring, but perhaps consideration -- outwardly directed sensitivity -- is an adaptive mechanism in people who are in fact more isolated and self-centered, as a way of necessary connection to those around them.
+I'm curious, finally, about the relationship this implies between character and action.
+Psychologically, I think this becomes interesting when our motivations are complex and not obvious.
+For instance, when someone acts selfishly, we tend to assume that they are self-focused.
+But perhaps that person was brought up with a strong sense of community and learned to make selfish choices because it was necessary as a way of asserting oneself in a community-centered environment.
+Similarly, when someone acts considerately, we tend to think of them as particularly empathetic or caring, but perhaps consideration is an adaptive mechanism in people who are in fact more naturally isolated and self-focused, as a way of connecting to those around them.

 Tied up with both of these examples is, of course, the question of how well we know ourselves.
 On a given day, how capable is any one of us of distinguishing our behaviors from our character?
 And how deeply embedded is something like empathy or selfishness?
 Is it possible to be fundamentally empathetic or fundamentally selfish, and is that something determined by nature or nurture?
 Or are we all fundamentally one or the other?
-Various philosophers (Hobbes, Rousseau) have investigated this question, which these days are perhaps better answered by neuroscientists.
-But perhaps none of these perspectives, philosophical or scientific, are as important as simply being able to ask, and try as best we can each day to answer, "What feels true to us?"
+Perhaps these are questions better answered by neuroscience than philosophy.
+Perhaps none of these perspectives, philosophical or scientific, are as important as simply being able to ask, and try as best we can each day to answer, "What feels true to us?"

 There is a soldier, Joseph, returning home from war.
 He travels with a few souvenirs and his fiddle.
 Resting for a moment, he meets the Devil disguised as an old man.